jbrinkman/slidev-theme-improving-25/README.md

 - **Consistent footer**: Appears on all theme layouts.
 Can be hidden when not needed.
 - **Image layouts**: Support for left and right image positioning
 - **Theme-aware styling**: Adapts to light/dark mode preferences

+## Contributing

+Interested in contributing?
+See our [Contributing Guide](CONTRIBUTING.md) for development setup, commit guidelines, and pull request process.